 The day I Let Go of a Friendship I Outgrew

 Letting go isn't the end.
-Sometimes, most times, it is the kindest beginning.
+Often, it's the kindest beginning.

-She was that friend, who knew how I like my tea, what I would order at any restaurant or where I would like to eat.
-That kind of friend I thought and had imagined to be around, would be with me, will stand next to me in every important moment of my life.
+What did we share?
+Literally everything—food, secrets, joy, grief, and jokes we found funny.
+She was that friend who knew how I liked my tea, what I would order at any restaurant, and where I preferred to eat.
+I thought she would always be there, standing next to me during every important moment in my life.

-For a long time, I told myself, this was a phase.
+For a long time, I told myself this was just a phase.

 The Turning Point

-I remember sittng in the EMU platform, hugging to my bag tightly and staring at the distant light of the train approaching, not even realising untill my collegue nudged that its my train.
+I remember sitting on the EMU platform, holding my bag tightly and staring at the distant light of the approaching train, not realizing until my colleague nudged me that it was my train.

 I stopped initiating.